vLeapGroup/docs/warps/specifications.md

 # Warps Specifications

-A Warp is a base64-encoded JSON object, known as a **Blueprint**, stored in the `txData` of a transaction on the MultiversX network.
+A Warp is an encoded JSON object, known as a **Blueprint**, stored onchain of the dedicated blockchain.
 The transaction hash acts as the unique identifier for each Warp.
 The [Registry](./registry.md) can be used to assign aliases for easier sharing.

 Storing the Warp on the blockchain ensures security and immutability, as its actions cannot be altered once shared.

+## Where Warps Are Stored

+- **MultiversX:** Warps are stored as smart contract inscriptions in the `txData` field of a transaction on the MultiversX network.
+The transaction hash of this transaction represents its ID and can be registered in the global Registry smart contract to assign an alias and make it accessible for others.
+- **Sui:** Warps are stored as on-chain objects managed by the Warp Protocol’s SUI smart contracts.
+The object ID serves as the Warp ID and can also be registered in the global Registry smart contract for aliasing and easier sharing.

 ## Warp Blueprint JSON Schema